- Aggravated felonies

 - Prostitution offenses

-First, you will have to complete the N-400 form.
-This form is the application used to apply for citizenship.
+The initial phase of the naturalization process involves the completion of the N-400 form, the official application for U.S. citizenship.
 The form itself costs $640.00.
 However, the biometrics exam is always included in the filing fee, totaling $725.00.

 The following are some of the documents to send with the form N-400: